pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the *Ignore Whitespace* switch to ignores the whitespace while comparing the string objects.
 Whitespace includes space, tabs, and CRLF.

+Use the *Ignore Partitions* switch to ignores the partitions while comparing the partitions tables.

 The Storage Node
 ****************